microbit-apps/.github/profile/README.md

 ### MakeCode tooling

-There are three ways to develop MakeCode programs:
+There are three ways to develop micro:bit apps (which are MakeCode programs):

 - **Recommended**: [VS Code extension for MakeCode](./vs-code.md)
-- Web app
+- MakeCode web app
-    - You must use https://makecode.microbit.org/beta to build a micro:bit app
+    - You must currently use https://makecode.microbit.org/beta to build a micro:bit app
     - Load a micro:bit app into MakeCode using the Import button in the home page and selecting "Import URL".
 - MakeCode CLI (compiler)
     1. Install the [MakeCode CLI](https://microsoft.github.io/pxt-mkc/).